Azure/azure-sdk/docs/typescript/design.md

 - Children can time out sooner than their parent but can't extend the total time.
 - Cancellation can happen because of a timeout or an explicit request.

+TODO: Regarding the above discussion ... is it needed?
+Could we just say the Azure SDK requires service calls to be cancellable and here are the rules for how to do it in JS/TS?
+Please consider adding a code sample for this, and if there are implementation specifics for this, it might be nice to have them in the Implementation section (but the latter is technically out of scope for MQ).

 {% include requirement/MUST %} accept an `AbortSignalLike` parameter on all asynchronous calls.
 This type is provided by `@azure/abort-controller`.

 {% include requirement/SHOULD %} only check cancellation tokens on I/O calls (such as network requests and file loads).
 Don't check the cancellation token between I/O calls within the client library (for example, when processing data between I/O calls).

+TODO: Does JS/TS use cancellation tokens?

 {% include requirement/MUSTNOT %} leak the underlying protocol transport implementation details to the consumer.
 All types from the protocol transport implementation must be appropriately abstracted.